Florida Registered Paralegal Pamphlet

 All tasks must be performed under the direct supervision of a Florida licensed attorney for which an attorney maintains full responsibility.

-· Conduct real estate closings, in accordance with Florida Bar ethics rules; and
+· Conducting real estate closings, in accordance with Florida Bar ethics rules.

 · Preparation and maintenance of the documents required for the formation of business entities.

-· Performing any duty that only an attorney may perform; nor may a FRP engage or carry out any action that an attorney may not do themselves; and
+· Performing any duty that only an attorney may perform; or engaging in or carrying out any action that an attorney may not do.

 What are the Requirements to Maintain FRP Status?

-4. Fulfill 30 hours of CE every 3 years in accordance with Chapter 20 of The Rules Regulating the Florida Bar.
+· Fulfill 30 hours of CE every 3 years in accordance with Chapter 20 of The Rules Regulating The Florida Bar.

-5. Must otherwise be eligible in accordance with Chapter 20 of The Rules Regulating The Florida Bar.
+· Be otherwise eligible in accordance with Chapter 20 of The Rules Regulating The Florida Bar.

 For further information, please visit our website at www.floridabar.org/frp